szigmon/openshift-dpf/docs/dpu-provisioning.md

 >   SKIP_ISO_CHECK=true make create-cluster-iso
 >   ```

+> **Advanced:** For troubleshooting purposes, the automation attempts to correctly obtain the ISO URL through multiple methods.
+It first tries to find the infraenv ID associated with the day2 cluster and uses that to retrieve the ISO URL, as the ISO is properly a resource of the infraenv, not the cluster directly.

 2. **Boot worker nodes with the ISO**:

 To boot a worker node using iDRAC Virtual Media: